2015 Main St and 190 E 4th Ave rezoning application

 I don't understand why such a high building will be considered right on the Main Street ?
 This will set the precedent for tall buildings on the same street in the future if this project is approved.
 This is not a good direction for the City of Vancouver

-lap asked over 1 year ago
+lap asked about 2 years ago

 This past summer, City Council approved the Broadway Plan.
 The Broadway Plan is an area plan which encompasses Kitsilano, Fairview and Mount Pleasant, centering around Broadway where the Broadway Subway is currently being built.
 The Broadway Plan aims to guide growth for the next 30 years around this new transit line.
 The Plan is a significant opportunity to integrate additional housing and job space, new shops and services, and amenities close to high-quality rapid transit to create complete, inclusive and affordable transit-oriented neighbourhoods.